BlueBrain/ConnectomeUtilities/configuration_files.md

 #### Decorating atomic analyses
 Conntility provides functionality to "get more" from such atomic analyses.
 To that end it provides function decorators that turn it into a more complicated, more involved analysis.
 Currently, the following decorators exist:
-  - **grouped_by_grouping_config**: This decorator uses a reference to a *loader config* and accesses the "grouping" entry in the config.
-Then it turns any analysis into one that is instead applied separately to the submatrices of the groupings defined by the config.
+  - **grouped_presyn_by_grouping_config**: This decorator uses a reference to a *loader config* and accesses the "grouping" entry in the config.
+Then it turns any analysis into one that is instead applied separately to the submatrices you get when splitting it up by *presynaptic* population.
+That is, the split is performed along the *first* axis.
+The split is performed according to the groupings defined by the config.
+  - **grouped_postsyn_by_grouping_config**: Same as the previous, but splits by postsynaptic population (along the second axis).
+  - **grouped_subpop_by_grouping_config**: Same, but applies the split to both the pre- and postsynaptic side.
+For example, if you split by m-type, you might run an analysis one the submatrix of connectivity within L2_TPC, L3_TPC, ...
-  - **grouped_by_filtering_config**: This works very similarly to the previous one, but allows a bit more flexibility.
+  - **grouped_presyn_by_filtering_config, grouped_postsyn_by_filtering_config, grouped_subpop_by_filtering_config**: This works very similarly to the three previous ones, but allows a bit more flexibility.
 It takes a list of *loader configs* and acceses their "filtering" entries.
 Then, each thusly defined filtering will be considered a group comprising the neurons passing the filter.
 Then the submatrices of these groups will be separately analyzed
   - **control_by_randomization**: This takes an analysis and performs it once on the actual matrix, then several times on a randomized shuffled control.
 Then returns the actual result and the mean of the controls.
 To generate the controls, it takes a reference to a randomization function that can exist anywhere on the file system.
+  - **for_bidirectional_connectivity**: Applies the analysis to the symmetrical connection matrix of *only bidirectional connections*.
+  - **for undirected_connectivity**: Applies the analysis to the symmetrical connections matrix of *connections existing in either directions*.
+  - **control_by_random_sample**: To be used in together with one of the *grouped_** decorators above.
+It generates a control for the analysis of the various submatrices by sampling a random subpopulation of the base population.
+The random subpopulation has the same size and distribution of a given property (such as m-type) as the analyzed subpopulation.
+For details, see example below.

 You can find examples for all of these further down.
 #### Dynamic import of analyses